 This will hide the cursor and lock it to the specified window.
 GLFW will then take care of all the details of cursor re-centering and offset calculation and providing the application with a virtual cursor position.
 This virtual position is provided normally via both the cursor position callback and through polling.

-If you just wish the cursor to become hidden when it is over a window, set the cursor mode to
+If you only wish the cursor to become hidden when it is over a window but still want it to behave normally, set the cursor mode to

 This mode puts no limit on the motion of the cursor.